 Used car industry trends

 Fewer new vehicle purchases mean consumers hold onto their vehicles longer, reducing the available used inventory and increasing prices.
-Additionally, interest rates for used vehicle loans are higher than those for new vehicles.
+Additionally, interest rates for used vehicle loans are higher than those for new cars.
 It is anticipated that used-vehicle sales will not return to pre-pandemic levels of around 40 million units per year until 2025, similar to new-vehicle sales.

 Hydrogen May Fuel the Future of Automotive Industry